csauve/qwik-hosts/README.md

 # qwik-hosts
 Qwik-hosts manages your `/etc/hosts` file so that it doesn't get too unwieldy.
-Different projects, networks or tasks sometimes require hosts file entries to properly resolve domain names.
-After a while trying to maintain my hosts file by hand I got fed up and decided it would be much better managed by a program.
+Different projects, networks or tasks sometimes require different host file entries to properly resolve domain names.
+After a while trying to maintain my host file by hand I got fed up and decided it would be much better managed by a program.
 I first tried to run a local DNS using `dnsmasq` but I found the documentation lacking.
-More importantly, it lacks the ability to mix and match modular host-file entries, which is essential to managing multiple projects.
+More importantly, it is missing the ability to mix and match modular host-file entries, which is essential to managing multiple projects.
 Qwik-hosts is a simple solution - a way to easily rewrite your hosts file in a predictable and qwik manner.

 Qwik-hosts is written and tested on OS X but it should work on any Unix-like OS that uses an `/etc/hosts` file.